Reading: History

-During the Age of Enlightenment, elite individuals promoted passive reading, rather than creative interpretation.
-Some thinkers of that era believed that construction, or the creation of writing and producing a product, was a sign of initiative and active participation in society – and viewed consumption (reading) as simply taking in what constructors made.
-Also during this era, writing was considered superior to reading in society.
-They considered readers of that time passive citizens, because they did not produce a product.
-Michel de Certeau argued that the elites of the Age of Enlightenment were responsible for this general belief.
-Michel de Certeau believed that reading required venturing into an author's land, but taking away what the reader wanted specifically.
-This view held that writing was a superior art to reading within the hierarchical constraints of the era.
+Michel de Certeau argued that while the Age of Enlightenment initially promoted the virtue of reading, writing was still considered a superior activity, due to a belief among social elites that writing was constructive and a sign of social initiative, while reading was straightforward consumption of what had already made; as such, readers were passive citizens.

-Before the mid 18th century, children's books in England usually had religious or instructional (school books, conduct books) themes, but by the mid to late 18th century books were designed to delight and novels would come into popularity.
-By the end of the 18th century literature made for children were flourishing, with perhaps as many as 50 books being printed every year in major cities.
+Before the mid-18th century, children's books in England usually focused on instruction or religious themes.
+Over time, a greater number of books were written with the intent of delighting children; for example, children's novels became increasingly popular over the 18th century.
+By 1800, the area of children's literature was flourishing, with perhaps as many as 50 books being printed every year in major cities.

-In 18th-century Europe, the then new practice of reading alone in bed was, for a time, considered dangerous and immoral.
-As reading became less a communal, oral practice, and more a private, silent one – and as sleeping increasingly moved from communal sleeping areas to individual bedrooms, some raised concern that reading in bed presented various dangers, such as fires caused by bedside candles.
-Some modern critics, however, speculate that these concerns were based on the fear that readers – especially women – could escape familial and communal obligations and transgress moral boundaries through the private fantasy worlds in books.
+In 18th-century Europe, some considered the then-new practice of reading alone in bed to be dangerous and immoral, for a time.
+As reading became a less communal, largely silent activity, some raised concerns that reading in bed presented various dangers, such as fires caused by bedside candles of people reading before sleep.
+Some modern critics speculate that these concerns were rooted partially in fear that readers – especially women readers – would shirk their obligations to their family and community, and even transgress moral boundaries via the private fantasy afforded by books.
 Also during the 18th century in England, reading novels was often criticized as a time-wasting pastime, when contrasted with the cultural seriousness carried by reading history, classical literature or poetry.